argilla-io/argilla-python/docs/reference/argilla_sdk/records/records.md

 ### Creating a Record

-In most cases the user can add records as dictionaries via the `Dataset.records.add` method.
+To add records, you can pass dictionaries to the `Dataset.records.add` method.
 Argilla will instantiate the `Record` class based on the input data and `mapping` property.
+The input data keys must match the names in `rg.Settings` object, or be mapped via the dictionary passed to the `mapping` parameter.

 ```python
 dataset.records.add(